EPAM-JS-Competency-center/azure-development-course-initial/docs/06-servicebus/07-task.md

 sidebar_position: 7
 ---

-# Prereqs
+# Task

 - The task is continuation of Task #5;
 - The goal is to create a service to be able to save products which were provided in csv file to the Cosmos DB.

 # Tasks
 ---

 ## Task 6.1
-1. Create a service-bus and create topic with a subscription.
+1. Create a service-bus and create a queue.
-2. In the products-service create a function that will be triggered by a service-bus.
+2. In the `products-service` create a function `service-bus-import-product` that will be triggered by a service-bus.
 3. The function should insert each product into the Cosmos DB.

 ## Task 6.2